Roses In May: Stud record

-In addition, he is also the damsire of Meiner Fanrong, who won the Niigata Kinen in 2021, as well as his half-sister Uberleben, who won the Yushun Himba in 2021.
+In addition, he is also the damsire of Meiner Fanrong, who won the Niigata Kinen in 2021, as well as his half-sister Uberleben, who won the Yushun Himba in 2021, and Uberleben's full brother Meiner Emperor,who won the 2025 Nikkei Sho.

 Retirement and death

-Big Red Farm announced on February 10, 2025 that Roses in May would be retired from stud duty and be pensioned citing health reasons.
+Big Red Farm announced on February 10, 2025, that Roses in May would be retired from stud duty and be pensioned citing health reasons.

 Less than a month later, Big Red Farm announced that the horse died on March 4 due to the horse's health declining, stating that the horse had been suffering from Wobbler disease since at least earlier that year.